-Student's Name: Semester: Every graduate student with a research advisor mus Students must complete Part A and deliver it to the Advisors complete Part B and deliver to the Directo A copy will be sent to student and advisor and place advisor by the last day of classes. or of Graduate Studies by the last day of finals.
-Part A - Student Must Complete Briefly summarize your primary research activity: List all papers submitted or accepted for publication n in this semester: List other visible scholarly output such as experime patents obtained, software created, awards earned, i ental results obtained, lectures given, posters presented, internship experience, etc. How is your progress with respect to your last seme ester's plan?
-What is your next milestone toward an M.S. or Ph.
-Briefly, what work remains to be done to accomplish • List courses taken and grades expected this semeste er: Student Signature
+Student's Name: Semester: Every graduate student with a research advisor must complete Part A and deliver it to the advisor by the la Advisors complete Part B and deliver to the Director will be sent to student and advisor and placed in the p st day of classes. of Graduate Studies by the last day of finals.
+A copy Part A - Student Must Complete Briefly summarize your primary research activity: List all papers submitted or accepted for publication ir n this semester: List other visible scholarly output such as experiment patents obtained, software created, awards earned, int How is your progress with respect to your last semeste er's plan?
+What is your next milestone toward an M.S. or Ph.D. accomplish this goal? degree?
+Briefly, what work remains to be done to List courses taken and grades expected this semester: Student Signature Student's Name: Semester:

-Studen t's Name: Semester:

-Part 1 B - Advisor Must Complete
+Part B - Advisor Must Complete

+Evaluat ion Grades:

-ation Grades: E Excellent Satisfactory Improvement Needed Unsatisfactory Research Productivity Written Communication Oral Communication Motivation and Attitude Reliability and Work Ethic Overall Performance
+E S I U Excellent Satisfactory Improvement Needed Unsatisfactory

+Research Productivity

+Written Communication

+Oral Communication

+Motivation and Attitude

+Reliability and Work Ethic

+Overall Performance
-If the overall performance is I or U, the advisory, and in what time frame improvements must t

-Addit cional comments and suggestions for the studer nt:
+improve The overall performance is I or U, the advisor should state, and in what time frame improvements must occur.
+In all comments and suggestions for the student: e below how the student must

-Advis sor's Name:
+'s Name: Date

-Advis sor's Signature Date:
+Auvisoi s signature Date: